Lewis King: Club

 King reached two Challenge Cup finals with Argonauts, losing out to Leeds Rhinos in 2019 and 2021.
 The following year, his club merged with Gravesend Dynamite and Medway Dragons to form London Roosters.
 In 2023, King became the inaugural Wheels of Steel winner.
 In 2025, King was described as a key man in the development of London Roosters ahead of his third Challenge Cup final, in which he scored a try despite losing to Halifax Panthers.

 International

 King was selected for his first international camp in 2018, before making his debut for the England national team the following year.
 He was selected for the 2021 Wheelchair Rugby League World Cup making his competition debut.
 King scored in the final beating France 28–24 to help England to their second World Cup victory.
 King was awarded the England captaincy ahead of the 2025 Wheelchair Ashes with Tom Halliwell sidelined through injury.

 Personal life

 King supports West Ham United.
-He is an ambassador of RL Cares.
+In October 2024, he was appointed as an ambassador of RL Cares.